wiltruong/portfolio_v1/_posts/0001-01-03-pressstart.md

 ### The plan

 With just 48 hours, we spent quite a bit of time talking about ideas and how we can execute them.
-We took the time to do a bit of research and taking a step back to view the overall picture of a new gamer, which aided us greatly.
+I took the time to do a bit of research and taking a step back to view the overall picture of a new gamer, which aided us greatly.
+I investigated forums like Reddit and social media as I saw a trend where people would ask for suggestions for games for their kid, parents, or what to play.
+I also briefly looked into other platforms such as Steam and Orgin, to understand how they were recommending games.

 We started doing wireframes to start the process and then refined it further as we had a good design in mind.
+I took lead in the overall design and layout, I used a pastel purple colour for it to be inviting, casual, and safe.
+The concept was revolved around providing an intuitive and simple experience for the player, without overwhelming them with information.

 [![1](/images/posts/strt6.png)](https://wilsontruong.com/images/posts/strt6.png)
 <i style="font-size:12px;">Wireframes!
 Oh so many of them!</i>